2025 conference speaker Bios

 With over a decade of experience in climate, tech, and strategy, Cole drives impactful partnerships by blending innovation, integration, and value-focused initiatives.
 His leadership empowers global organizations to operationalize Tomorrow.io’s capabilities for measurable, scalable, and sustainable success together.

-Christopher D. Thorncroft
+Christopher Thorncroft

 My research is mainly focused on improving our understanding of the West African monsoon and how it impacts Atlantic tropical cyclone variability.
 The research spans a wide range of timescales from diurnal to multidecadal.
 At the weather scale, my research is focused on understanding the physical processed that impact the nature and variability of African easterly waves (AEWs).
 This includes a special emphasis on how AEWs interact with the ubiquitous mesoscale convective systems and ultimately how this affects the probability that AEWs will help spawn tropical cyclones.
 Recent work at the weather scale has also emphasized the role of convectively coupled equatorial waves on the West African monsoon and Atlantic tropical cyclogenesis frequency.
 At the climate scale, I am interested in better understanding the annual cycle of the West African monsoon as well as the processes that impact interannual to decadal variability and predictability of Sahel rainfall.